 See in Glossary to tvOS.
-The Apple TV platform (also known as tvOS) builds on the foundation of the iOS platform while creating new paradigms and challenges for game developers.
-Deploying an existing mobile game on tvOS is just one click away, but game content often needs to be adapted to work correctly with Unity’s new input controls and the fact that the game is displayed on a big screen.
+The Apple TV platform, also known as tvOS, builds on the foundation of the iOS platform, but also creates new challenges for app developers.
+You can easily deploy an existing iOS app on tvOS, but often you must adapt your app’s content to work with tvOS input controls and display correctly on a bigger screen.

-Usually, each game needs slight adjustment of its input scheme to leverage unique Apple TV Remote input features.
-Some games would benefit from treating it as a traditional game controller, with one analog axis and an extra action button, while others would benefit from using the accelerometer (for example, for steering purposes).
-It is recommended that you experiment with various schemes when porting a game to tvOS.
+Your app might need some adjustments to its input scheme to leverage the Apple TV Remote’s specific input features.
+For instance, your app can treat it as a traditional app controller, with one analog axis and an extra action button, or your app can use the accelerometer for interactions such as steering.
+You can experiment with various schemes when porting an app to tvOS.

 Here are some technical details on accessing specific TV Remote features: